Picking The Right Outfit For Corporate Headshots & Portraits

 What do I want them to take away?

-For example, if the audience is mostly peers and colleagues, something friendly and approachable might be ideal if they want to generate conversation to increase reach.
+From a personal branding standpoint, the audience and the ideal takeaway plays a major role in decisions about wardrobe.
+For example, if the audience is mostly peers and colleagues, something friendly and approachable might be ideal.

-If the audience is made of followers who see your clients as a thought leader, it might make more sense to dress them a level up - to hint at authority and sophistication, to earn trust.
+If the audience is made of followers who see your client as a thought leader, you might dress them a level up - to hint at authority, reinforcing trust.

 As for what we want them to take away: For friends and colleagues, the goal is more likely to be connection and sharing, while a thought leader is more likely trying to promote expertise and position themselves as a trusted source.